uptane/uptane-standard/uptane-standard.md

 #### Metadata about delegations {#delegations_meta}

-A Targets metadata file on the Image repository (but not the Director repository) MUST be able to delegate signing authority to other entities.
+A Targets metadata file on the Image repository (but not the Director repository) SHALL be able to delegate signing authority to other entities.
 For example, it could delegate signing authority for a particular ECU's firmware to that ECU's supplier.
-A metadata file MAY contain any number of delegations and MUST keep the delegations in prioritized order.
+A metadata file MAY contain any number of delegations and SHALL keep the delegations in prioritized order.

-Any metadata file with delegations MUST provide the following information:
+Any metadata file with delegations SHALL provide the following information:

 * A list of public keys of all delegatees.
 Each key should have a unique public key identifier and a key type.
 * A list of delegations, each of which contains: